sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Testing activities should be started as soon as possible in the system development live.

 **4- Defect clustering** <br>
-As following the pareto law, in many cases some components have most of the defect density.
+As following the pareto law, (around 80% of the faults, are caused by a 20% of the design) in many cases some components have most of the defect density.
 Testing should be focus to them, to maximice the effectiveness of the testing efforts.

 **5- Pesticide paradox** <br>